 1.4.4-E Question: If a fire were to spread from one fire area (the exposing fire area) to another (the exposed fire area) due to the degraded fire barrier, would any additional targets be damaged in the exposed fire area that could impact the credited safe shutdown strategy for the exposing fire area (targets include post-fire safe shutdown components or other plant components whose loss might lead to a demand for safe shutdown (e.g., a plant trip))?
 O Yes – Continue to next question.
 O No – Screen to Green, no further analysis required.

-1.4.4-F Question: re the additional damage targets sufficiently nearby in the adjoining compartment such that they could be affected by a fire spreading due to the deficiency in the fire confinement element (e.g., a cable that passes through multiple fire areas)?
+1.4.4-F Question: Are the additional damage targets sufficiently nearby in the adjoining compartment such that they could be affected by a fire spreading due to the deficiency in the fire confinement element (e.g., a cable that passes through multiple fire areas)?
 O No – Screen to Green, no further analysis required.
 O Yes – Continue to Step 1.5.

 Step 1.4.5: Manual Fire Fighting